chenxing3/Echo2Tomato/README.md

 * all the data will be collected the one file './result/spectrogram_uniformed.feather'.

 ## Step2.
 Model Training
-To proceed, please run the Step1_training.py script.
+To build model, please run the Step1_training.py script.
 In this step, the frequency patterns were transformed into sequences, which were subsequently tokenized using the 'subword_model_bpe_10000.model' that was created using Byte-Pair Encoding (BPE) methodology.
 For pretraining the data, I employed the 'GPT2LMHeadModel' to facilitate the training process.

     $ python Step1_training.py